bradleyplaydon/CSGOSkinfo/README.md

   * To be able to filter on rarity of skin.
   * To be able to upvote or downvote a skin.
   * To be able to login.

+### Design Choices
+   I have used CSGO (Counter Strike Global Offensive) custom maps to come up with a colour scheme that creates a CSGO feel.
+For this website, I want to bring familiarity to CSGO users that it was CSGO themed one thing came to mind as a CSGO player myself this was a Orange and white themed website with dark accents for example a dark background navigation bars with white text with a orange with white boxes background for the body to create the CSGO feel.
+The reason for this is to bring familiarity as soon as you enter the website.